 But I don’t jive with all personalities, and sometimes the large ones make me feel a little inadequate and intimidated—or just plain annoyed.
 I’m not an over-talker by any means, and I usually avoid being the center of attention.
 Big personalities quickly overshadow mine and leave me feeling more exhausted than other personality types.
 Rather than compete, I become even quieter than normal.

 2 | Even though being introverted and being shy are not the same thing, I am both.

 I looked up the definition of the word introvert and was surprised to find that one of the synonyms listed was shy.
 They are not the same thing.

-One more time: introverted and shy are not the same.
+One more time for the people in the back: introversion and shyness are not the same.

 Hear me out.